SeanRudden/cache-domains/README.md

  - Overriding DNS for these hostnames to point to the IP of your cache server.
  - Use them in Squid with WCCP to redirect content to the right cache server.

-There is a cache_domains.json file to define CDNs and additional meta deta with the following structure
+There is a cache_domains.json file to define CDNs and additional meta data with the following structure

 - cache_domains: Array of cache_domain object
     - name: shortname for the cache domain.
 Should match `^[0-9A-Za-z]$`